OCTRON-tracking/OCTRON-docs/docs/analysing.md

 - **Tracker...:** if you have annotated more than one object for a given label (e.g. *artemia 1*, *artemia 2*), a tracker needs to be used to help the model determine which is which across frames.
 Pick the one you prefer in this drop-down menu.
 If you only have one object per label, click the **1 subject** option and select the **ByteTrack** tracker from the dropdown.
 See below for detailed explanation about the available trackers.

 ### BoxMOT Trackers
-OCTRON uses the BotMOT library to provide state-of-the-art tracking capabilities.
-The available trackers are designed for different scenarios and can be grouped into two main categories:
+OCTRON uses the [BoxMOT](https://github.com/mikel-brostrom/boxmot) library to provide state-of-the-art tracking capabilities.
+The trackers that are available under BoxMOT are designed for different scenarios and can be grouped into two main categories:

-- Motion-Only Trackers (ByteTrack and OcSort - pale yellow in dropdown menu).
+- Motion-Only Trackers (`ByteTrack` and `OcSort` - pale yellow in dropdown menu).
 These trackers rely primarily on predicting where objects will move based on their previous positions and velocities (usually with Kalman filters).
 They're:
     - Fast and efficient: Less computationally intensive
     - Limited: May struggle when objects look similar or cross paths
-- Motion + ReID Trackers (BotSort, D-OcSort, HybridSort, BoostTrack - dark yellow in dropdown menu).
+- Motion + ReID Trackers (`BotSort`, `D-OcSort`, `HybridSort`, `BoostTrack` - dark yellow in dropdown menu).
 These more sophisticated trackers combine motion prediction with ReID (Re-Identification) features:
     - More accurate: They remember how objects look (their visual features)
     - Better at difficult scenarios: Can handle occlusions, similar-looking objects and crossing paths
     - Computationally heavier: Require more processing power due to the additional visual analysis